yaniker/hpc-job-automation/README.md

 ```

 ## Generating Parameters
-The generate_params.py script generates a list of parameters for your jobs, which are saved in _params.txt.
+The `generate_params.py` script generates a list of parameters for your jobs, which are saved in `_params.txt`.
 Each line in _params.txt represents the arguments for a single job.

 ### Example `generate_params.py`
 ```